howsoai/howso-docs/_sources/examples/index.rst.txt

 5. :download:`Bias Mitigation <https://github.com/howsoai/howso-engine-recipes/blob/main/5-bias_mitigation.ipynb>`
     - Does your historical data contain bias such as men making more money than women?
 In traditional ML, this pattern will be used for any future predictions.
 Learn how to mitigate these biases in this example!
 6. :download:`Validation <https://github.com/howsoai/howso-engine-recipes/blob/main/6-validation.ipynb>`
     - You may have noticed we don't use the traditional ML approach of `train-test-split <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html>`_ in our example workflows.
 There are use-cases, especially in small datasets, where a user cannot afford to further cut their data away from training the model.
-Use this example as proof for why train-test-splits are no longer needed when using Howso |tmk| !
+Use this example as proof for why train-test-splits are no longer needed when using Howso™ !
 7. :download:`Sparse Data and Null Handling <https://github.com/howsoai/howso-engine-recipes/blob/main/engine_sparse_data.ipynb>`
     - Sparse data and nulls (missing data) typically need preprocessing in most models, but not Howso.
 In fact, Howso has notable robustness when it comes to working with data that contain them.
 Use this example as proof for why you don't need to impute missing values with Howso!
 8. :download:`Time Series <https://github.com/howsoai/howso-engine-recipes/blob/main/engine_timeseries.ipynb>`